Robbie mostly writes about Skyrim but also occasionally sheds light on the oddities of Microsoft applications such as Excel and Outlook.

-- Allow Project Managers to easily manage the overall projects status
+- Allow Project Managers to easily manage the status of the overall project

 - Assist you in planning and scheduling the tasks that make up the overall project